-We’ve covered Stonefield’s basses since day one, and for many players, these high-performance instruments’ cost has always been a stumbling block.
+We’ve covered Stonefield’s bass guitars since day one, and for many players, these high-performance instruments’ cost has always been a stumbling block.

 The company founder Tomm Stanley has responded by creating this new F-Series to cater for those on a regular budget.
 The fundamentals of the Stonefield design are obviously in place – so let’s see how the new iteration stands up against its costlier siblings.